 I have heard of people having crazy bumpy landings during their flights (in some cases, the bucket also gets flipped) but my hot air balloon experiences have been smooth.

 There can be a little jolt once you hit the ground, but if the conditions are good and your pilot is experienced, the landing is never a rough one.
 We braced ourselves for a brief jump and in a couple of seconds, our hot air balloon came to a stop.

 As we stopped, an off-roading trailer approached us to take us back to our parked van.

 Once we were out of the basket, we helped the crew and pilot pack up the balloon as volunteers.

 It was a lot of work indeed pushing the air out and folding the nylon in, but in less than 10 minutes we were packed and taken for breakfast at a nearby winery.
 At the winery, a glass of champagne and a hot buffet lunch was waiting for us.

 By the time we reached the winery, the sun had come much above the horizon.
 It was indeed a perfect end to a perfect morning in the air!

-Disclaimer: I was invited by Queensland Tourism for a 5 day trip to the Gold Coast.
+Disclaimer: I was invited by Queensland Tourism for a 5-day trip to Gold Coast.
 Though the trip was hosted by them, all recommendations and suggestions are solely my own.
 I only recommend what I personally try and find worth appreciating.